Admiralty Maritime Law Attorney

 Is It True Even the Government Can Be a Liable Party?

 There are cases that allow a victim to hold the federal government liable; this can include tragic situations, such as when a boat or vessel is struck by a Coast Guard vessel.
-In a case such as this, a suit could be brought against the federal government for negligent rescue with the Admiralty Act.
+In a case such as this, a suit could be brought against the federal government for the negligent rescue with the Admiralty Act.

 The case of a boat striking an unmarked underwater obstacle may not seem as clear, but it can also be a government agency since it is the Army Corps of Engineers is responsible for maintaining the buoys in rivers.
 Get it?

-There are many circumstances beyond one’s control that occur in while working in the offshore oil and gas industry, in which the Jones Act protects the workers.
+There are many circumstances beyond one’s control that occur while working in the offshore oil and gas industry, in which the Jones Act protects the workers.
 These same maritime laws do not cover some offshore oil and gas employee injuries that occur on the platforms.

 There are specific situations where the Jones Act and maritime laws can protect the injured worker or their family.